marycgartland/CatanJr/README.txt

 4. How to trade with the marketplace

-When the player chooses to trade with the marketplace, they are presented with the following sample dialog, which outlines the resources currently in the marketplace, from this the user must choose the resource they want to obtain from the marketplace:
+When the player chooses to trade with the marketplace, they are presented with the following sample dialog, which outlines the resources currently in the marketplace.
+From this the user must choose the resource they want to obtain from the marketplace:

 > You have chosen to trade with the marketplace.
 >